Previous Page Next Page

 3421 Field Staff Requests Case History

-Field staff typically has access to complete case history searches.
-However, sometimes field staff must request assistance from SWI.
+Field staff typically have access to complete case history.
+However, field staff occasionally request assistance from SWI.
 In such situations, the intake specialist:

-• Transfers him or her to SWI support staff.
+• Transfers the field staff to SWI support staff.

 • Completes an I&R Other Business Call.